 Red River College’s mission is to learn, teach, challenge, innovate, and find solutions to build a better future together.
-RRC’s Flexible Online Delivery Model ensures meaningful, high-quality learning experiences for students in 2020 and beyond.
+RRC’s Flexible Online Delivery Model (FODM) ensures meaningful, high-quality learning experiences for students in 2020 and beyond.

 The Flexible Online Delivery Model outlines how to develop and deliver RRC programs and courses following the goals, guiding principles, and standards required going forward.

 - Provide meaningful, quality learning experiences to ensure student success throughout their academic journey and beyond.

 - Provide a consistent online user experience to facilitate ease of learning.

 - Provide a set of standards and tools for instructors to facilitate online course development and delivery.